rmdhfz/detik/README.md

 How to use ?

+1. create database detik
-1. Migrate all tables
+2. Migrate all tables
-2. Insert dummy data:
+3. Insert dummy data for:
     1. customer
     2. merchant
     3. transaction
-3. already to use
+4. ready